-The base case economic analysis, based on the estimates of capital and operating costs and assumptions as listed in Table 16-19 indicates that, given the current estimated mining and plant operating costs, as well as capital cost estimates, the internal rate of return (%IRR), Net Present Value at 5% discount rate (NPV5), payback period (years), discounted payback period at 5% and operating costs per pound of molybdenum oxide are as shown below in Table 60.
-All values are calculated based on Earnings Before Interest Tax Depreciation and Amortization (EBITD&A).
+The original base case economic analysis, is based on the estimates of capital and operating costs and assumptions as listed in Table 16-19 indicates that, given the current estimated mining and plant operating costs, as well as capital cost estimates, the internal rate of return (%IRR), Net Present Value at 5% discount rate (NPV5), payback period (years), discounted payback period at 5% and operating costs per pound of molybdenum oxide are as shown below in Table 60.
+Two sets of results are presented: values are calculated based on Earnings Before Interest Tax Depreciation and Amortization (EBITD&A) and a second set based on after tax.